pagkly/Zed/Investopedia3/Up Volume Definition.md

 Up volume generally refers to an increase in the volume of shares traded in either a market or security that leads to an increase in value.
 Overall, volume can be influenced by a number of factors and may have various affects.

-Up volume can be contrasted with [down volume](https://www.investopedia.com/terms/d/downvolume.asp).
+Up volume can be contrasted with [[down volume]](https://www.investopedia.com/terms/d/downvolume.asp).

 ### Key Takeaways